intershop/intershop-pwa/docs/guides/angular-component-development.md

 <ng-container *ngIf="observable$ | async as synchronized; else loading">
 ```

-## Pattern for Loops (ngFor) in Component Templates with changing values
+## Pattern for Loops (ngFor) with Changing Data in Component Templates

-Looping through an array in a component could sometimes be very frustrating.
+Looping through an array in a component may sometimes be accompanied by side effects if the data within the array are changing.

 ```html
 <ng-container *ngFor="let element of array$ | async">